mahiman12/git-cmds/multipe-accounts.md

 ## Problem
 Two github accounts, *mahimanWork*(my-work) and *mahiman12*(my personal).
 I want to use both accounts on the same computer (with use of ssh-keys and not using email and password).
-Adding your existing ssh key (for ex. id_rsa.pub, id_ed25519.pub, etc.) in github settings for both of your accounts won't help and will thrown an error.
+Adding your existing ssh key (for ex. id_rsa.pub, id_ed25519.pub, etc.) in github settings for both of your accounts won't help and will throw an error.

 ## Solution
 We have to use **host name/alias** in the config file (for every account) in ```~/.ssh``` folder to solve the problem